Oficial Factor

-Cesar Caballero (born November 25, 1977) is a Mexican luchador enmascarado, or masked professional wrestler.
+Cesar Caballero (born November 25, 1977) is a Mexican professional wrestler.
 Working under the ring name Oficial Factor, he appears for the Mexican professional wrestling promotion International Wrestling Revolution Group (IWRG).
-Caballero previously worked under a number of other ring names including Mega, but they are not officially acknowledged, as the enmascarado character is promoted as a separate entity from his previous characters, which is often the case when a Mexican wrestler adopts a new masked character.
+Caballero previously worked under a number of other ring names including Mega, but they are not officially acknowledged, as the masked wrestler character is promoted as a separate entity from his previous characters, which is often the case when a Mexican wrestler adopts a new masked character.
 He is from a wrestling family, though it is not known to which other wrestlers he is related.

 Professional wrestling career

-In Lucha Libre it is traditional to keep the true identify of a masked wrestler a secret, not revealing their real names and oftentimes not revealing what previous ring names they have competed under.
+In Mexico, it is traditional to keep the true identify of a masked wrestler a secret, not revealing their real names and oftentimes not revealing what previous ring names they have competed under.
 Caballero worked as "Mega" from 2000 taking the role from Último Gladiador.